Azure/azure-powershell/src/ResourceManager/RedisCache/Commands.RedisCache/help/New-AzRedisCachePatchSchedule.md

 ### -Entries
 Specifies an array of schedules that this cmdlet sets on a cache.
-To obtain a **PSScheduleEntry** object, use the New-AzureRmRedisCacheScheduleEntry cmdlet.
+To obtain a **PSScheduleEntry** object, use the New-AzRedisCacheScheduleEntry cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.RedisCache.Models.PSScheduleEntry[]